-Following are the steps to execute mutation testing:
+Following are the steps to execute mutation testing (mutation analysis):

 Step 1: Faults are introduced into the source code of the program by creating many versions called mutants.
 Each mutant should contain a single fault, and the goal is to cause the mutant version to fail which demonstrates the effectiveness of the test cases.

-Step 3: Compare the results of original and mutant program.
+Step 3: Compare the results of an original and mutant program.

-Step 5: If the original program and mutant program generate different output, Mutant is kept alive.
-In such cases , more effective test cases need to be created that kill all mutants.
+Step 5: If the original program and mutant program generate the same output, Mutant is kept alive.
+In such cases, more effective test cases need to be created that kill all mutants.

 A mutation is nothing but a single syntactic change that is made to the program statement.
 Each mutant program should differ from the original program by one mutation.